2025–26 Manchester City F.C. season: Autumn period

 Returning to domestic competition, City extended their winning run with a 2–0 home victory over Everton on 19 October, with Haaland reaching double figures for league goals.
 Three days later, City recorded another 2–0 win away to Villarreal, moving into seventh place in the Champions League league standings.
 At this point, Haaland had scored in 12 consecutive appearances for club and country.
 This streak, and the club's winning streak, ended soon after with a 1–0 away defeat to Aston Villa, marking the third consecutive season that City had lost this fixture.
 By the end of October, City sat fifth in the Premier League table, six points behind leaders Arsenal.

-City started November with a 3–1 win against Bournemouth at home, with Haaland pushing his goal tally to 13 in the league.
+The Blues started November with a 3–1 win against Bournemouth at home, with Haaland pushing his goal tally to 13 in the Premier League.
 In the second half, Nico O'Reilly registered his first goal of the season with a composed left foot shot into the bottom right corner.
-Before the November international break, Manchester City defeated Liverpool 3–0 at the Etihad Stadium in what was Pep Guardiola's 1000th game in football management.
-Although Erling Haaland’s early penalty was saved by Georgian backup goalkeeper Giorgi Mamardashvili, he later opened the scoring with a header.
+Before the November international break, City defeated Liverpool 3–0 at the Etihad Stadium in what was Pep Guardiola's 1000th game in football management.
+Although Erling Haaland's early penalty was saved by Georgian backup goalkeeper Giorgi Mamardashvili, he later opened the scoring with a header.
 Nico González and Jérémy Doku added further goals from outside the penalty area.
-The result left City in second place in the Premier League, four points behind leaders Arsenal.
+The result left City second in the league standings, four points behind leaders Arsenal.

+After the November international break, Manchester City returned to Premier League action with a 1–2 away defeat to Newcastle United.
+A long-range strike from Harvey Barnes in the 63rd minute put Newcastle ahead, but Rúben Dias equalised shortly afterwards with a volley.
+City's hope of a comeback ended when Barnes struck again in the 70th minute, with the goal confirmed only after a VAR review for offside.

+In the Champions League, City lost 0–2 at home to Bayer Leverkusen.
+Guardiola made ten changes to his starting XI for the match, and the German side took the lead through Álex Grimaldo in the 23rd minute, with Patrik Schick doubling the advantage early in the second half to complete a surprise win.

+The Blues responded with a 3–2 victory over Leeds United.
+Phil Foden scored after just one minute, and then struck again in stoppage time to prevent a Leeds comeback and secure all three points for City.